Summer Study + Intern on the Italian Coast

 Accredited by Jacksonville University (Florida), which is accredited by the Southern Association of Colleges and Schools.

-Areas of study with at least 2 classes available
+Areas of study with 1 to 2 classes available

 Areas of study with 3 to 7 classes available